Vrije Universiteit Amsterdam

 Bayesian Statistics for Political Science

-Type: PhD & faculty methods course
+PhD & faculty methods course

-Goal: This workshop aims at introducing the basic theoretical and applied principles of Bayesian statistics specifically geared toward researchers in political science.
+This workshop aims at introducing the basic theoretical and applied principles of Bayesian statistics specifically geared toward researchers in political science.
 Despite the usefulness of the Bayesian approach, it is less taught among researchers of political science compared with the frequentist paradigm.
 The Bayesian framework is particularly useful for the type of data that political scientists encounter.
-It is a formal method for combining prior information with observed quantitative information; it offers a more general way to deal with issues of model identification, and it allows researchers to fit very realistic, sometimes complicated, models.
+It is a method for combining prior information with observed quantitative information; it offers a more general way to deal with issues of model identification, and it allows researchers to fit very realistic, sometimes complicated, models.
 Topics covered includes standard statistical models from a Bayesian perspective and advanced topics, such as models for multivariate outcomes and Bayesian change point analysis.